Accident At Work Claims Guide – How Much Compensation Can I Claim?

 - Returning To Work After An Accident

 - Do You Handle Accident At Work Claims On A No Win No Fee Basis?

 - Other Information

-If you have been injured in the workplace you may have several questions such as “what pay do I get after an accident at work”, “I had an accident at work what are my rights” and questions about how employment law in the UK relates to injury claims.
+If you have been injured in the workplace you may have several questions such as “what pay do I get after an accident at work”, “I had an accident at work what are my rights” and questions about how employment law relates to claims.
 In this guide, we shall provide the answers to questions on these and other topics related to workplace accident claims.

 Accidents could happen in lots of different ways and at different times.
 In general, the term would describe a circumstance in which someone was injured during the course of their work.
 The accident may have been caused by something which your employer either did or which they failed to do.

 Accidents can happen because your employer did not carry out regular and adequate risk assessments.
 They may also have failed to act on the findings of these risk assessments.
 Injuries may also have been caused because of a lack of personal protective equipment, or because you were allowed to use equipment or machinery which was known to be faulty.

-Slips, trips and falls are one of the most common forms of accident at work and reason for making an injury at work claim.
 There are lots of different circumstances in which a slip or fall accident could happen.
-People could slip over on wet or otherwise slippery floors, they may trip up because of damaged or broken flooring surfaces, or fall downstairs due to poor lighting or broken handrails.
+People could slip over on wet or otherwise slippery floors, they may trip up because of damaged or broken flooring surfaces or could end up falling down stairs due to poor lighting or broken handrails.